Tarot spreads as a cartographic map

 The Magic Square

 A miniature tableau that speaks within a condensed tapestry of the diverse facets connected to an individual and the question.
 I call it the magic square, it can be called the square of nine or simply the square.
 It is quite possible it has many other names.
-As to the why of the ‘magic,’ I believe that has to do with the symmetry of the spread and the number of cards, nine, which is in itself, according to the lore associated with it, a magically significant number.
+As to the why of the ‘magic,’ I believe that has to do with the symmetry of the spread and the number of cards, nine, which is in itself, according to lore, a magically significant number.
 The same perspective as the previous layouts apply, as far as how to contemplate this spread.
 I tried to find a way to make circular markers but when you look at this square, you can imagine a circular rotation as well, interacting fluidly among the outer cards, clockwise.
 When the cards are outspread, and you begin to see action and context, the approach I speak of can be more clearly experienced.
 Because it is in action that the contemplation of the cards really takes full effect.
 The corner cards have the potential to mirror each other while the center speaks specifically about the individual or querent.
 The square expresses progression and forward motion.

 Playing with diverse spread shapes, sans positional meanings, opens the imagination of the reader, as one enters into the conversation with the cards.
 Similar to reaching into a tapestry, walking into it, interacting with it, and allowing the forms to speak freely.
 Moreover, the approach refines our awareness.
 This reminds me of the first time I learned to appreciate and understand modern sculpture.

 A few years back, while in New York City on vacation, I went to the Whitney Museum during it’s free visitor day, a quiet autumnal evening.
 I can’t recall the specific day.
 I wasn’t sure what to expect, as I had never gone before.
 There was an exhibition from a contemporary sculptural artist whose name I cannot recall either.
 It was an exhibition on the geometry of the body and its environment.
 Geometric shapes and minimal colors dominated.
 I remember thinking, “oh great, the type of art I don’t like,” and setting my expectations low.
 As I walked around the room, looking at the shapes, the fluidity of motion between them, the tensions, oppositions, the engagement and connections, something clicked inside of me and I understood the essence of what was being portrayed.
 Stripped of all artifice, colors, and distractions, this is the interaction that lies at the essence of ontology.
 It was quite a philosophical realization, as I renounced my initial statement and let myself be taken in by the art and the moment.
+I was understanding shapes in motion, gestures that oppose and attract.
+Despite the cold (an adjective I add to describe my initial unfeeling reaction) geometric shapes on display, I began to witness the warmth, the life within that spread outward as the story of the shapes moved through each piece.
+I saw my body in these geometric shapes.

 Likewise, this contemplative approach to reading a spread of cards has the potential to offer revelations of all kinds.
 Unfurling routes, practical directions, and prospects.